kreuzwerker/terraform-provider-docker/website/docs/index.html.markdown

 Registry credentials can be provided on a per-registry basis with the `registry_auth` field, passing either a config file or the username/password directly.

+-> **Note**
+The location of the config file is on the machine terraform runs on, nevertheless if the specified docker host is on another machine.

 ``` hcl
 provider "docker" {
   host = "tcp://localhost:2376"